-- 9. When was the official language Act passed? - 10.
-Where and when did Nehru give the promise on continuing English as the primary language of communication to non-Hindi speakers? - 11.
-Which political party led the anti-Hindi agitation in Tamil Nadu? - 12.
+- 8. When was the official language act passed? - 9.
+Where and when did Nehru give the promise on continuing English as the primary language of communication to non-Hindi speakers? - 10.
+Which political party led the anti-Hindi agitation in Tamil Nadu? - 11.
 Who participated in the Tashkent negotiations on behalf of Pakistan?

-- 1. Three general elections were in 1952, 1957, and 1962 during the Nehru Era. - 2.
-According to Nehru, Agriculture, irrigation, electricity generation, huge multipurpose hydroelectric projects, and heavy industries are "the modern temples of India." - 3.
+- 1. Three general elections were held in 1952, 1957, and 1962 during the Nehru Era. - 2.
+According to Nehru, agriculture, irrigation, electricity generation, huge multipurpose hydroelectric projects, and heavy industries are "the modern temples of India." - 3.
 Homi Bhabha, S.S.
-Bhatnagar, Mahalanobis, and D. S. Kothari were the prominent Scientists during the time of Nehru. - 4.
+Bhatnagar, Mahalanobis, and D. S. Kothari were the prominent scientists during the time of Nehru. - 4.
 In 1958, the Scientific Policy Resolution was introduced. - 5.
-Articles 245-263 deal with the Centre-state relationship. - 6.
-Union, Concurrent, and State lists.
-Union List: Union Government has exclusive powers in this list.
-Concurrent list: both Central and State together can implement powers.
-State list: State government has the rights to excise these powers. - 7.
-Union Government enjoyed the residuary power. - 8.
-Article 356 deals with State Emergency. - 9.
-Official language Act was passed in 1963. - 10.
-Nehru gave the promise to non-Hindi speakers in the Parliament on 7 August 1959. - 11.
-The Dravida Munnetra Kazhagam (DMK) led the anti-Hindi agitation in Tamil Nadu.
+Articles 245-263 deal with the centre-state relationship. - 6.
+Union Government enjoyed the residuary power. - 7.
+Article 356 deals with State Emergency. - 8.
+Official language act was passed in the year 1963.

-12. General Ayub Khan, the President of Pakistan, and Shastri met in Tashkent in Soviet Union in January 1966 and signed the Tashkent Declaration.
+- 9. Nehru gave the promise to non-Hindi speakers in the Parliament on 7 August 1959. - 10.
+The Dravida Munnetra Kazhagam (DMK) led the anti-Hindi agitation in Tamil Nadu. - 11.
+General Ayub Khan, the President of Pakistan, and Shastri met in Tashkent in Soviet Union in January 1966 and signed the Tashkent Declaration.

-- Nehru was the Prime Minister of India in 1947-1964. - His vision and mission guided India became the Independent, sovereign, democratic, secular, and social republic that is today. - Nehru laid the foundation for the Parliamentary democracy, formation of independent judiciary, creation of new Bureaucracy, and implementation of unique foreign policy. - Nehru's vision on economy and his contributions towards science and technology is ever remembered. - India is a union that consists of State and Union territories; hence, its relations with union government is noteworthy. - Indian constitution Articles 245-263 deals with Central-state relations. - The relationship is classified into three: legislative, Administrative, and Finance relations. - Powers are classified into three: Union, State, and Concurrent lists. - After the death of Nehru, Shastri came to power in 1964; he ruled for less than 2 years, during which time significant political events such as anti-Hindi agitations and Indo-Pak war took place. - Anti-Hindi agitation broke out in 1965 after the completion of 15 years of Indian constitution. - Non-Hindi speakers especially people from the south did not want to Hindi as their official language. - Jawaharlal Nehru promised to non-Hindi speakers that Hindi will not be implemented as the primary communication. - Official Language Act in 1963 upholds the promise of Nehru. - However, the union government decided to implement Hindi as the only the official language on 26 January 1965. - Followed by this, a series of agitations were carried out in non-Hindi areas, especially in Tamil Nadu. - Finally, Shastri government withdrew its proposal and declared English as the associate official language of India.
+- Nehru was the Prime Minister of India in 1947-1964.
+His vision and mission guided India to become the Independent, sovereign, democratic, secular, and social republic that is today. - Nehru laid the foundation for the Parliamentary democracy, formation of independent judiciary, creation of new Bureaucracy, and implementation of unique foreign policy. - Nehru's vision on economy and his contributions towards science and technology is ever remembered. - India is a union that consists of State and Union territories; hence, its relations with union government is noteworthy. - Indian constitution Articles 245-263 deals with Central-state relations. - The relationship is classified into three: Legislative, Administrative, and Finance relations. - Powers are classified into three: Union, State, and Concurrent lists.
+After the death of Nehru, Shastri came to power in 1964; he ruled for less than 2 years, during which time significant political events such as anti-Hindi agitations and Indo-Pak war took place. - Anti-Hindi agitation broke out in 1965 after the completion of 15 years of Indian constitution. - Non-Hindi speakers especially people from the south did not want to Hindi as their official language. - Jawaharlal Nehru promised to non-Hindi speakers that Hindi will not be implemented as the primary communication. - Official Language Act in 1963 upholds the promise of Nehru. - However, the union government decided to implement Hindi as the only official language on 26 January 1965. - Followed by this, a series of agitations were carried out in non-Hindi areas, especially in Tamil Nadu. - Finally, Shastri government withdrew its proposal and declared English as the associate official language of India.